MizaGBF/GBFSB/readme.md

 # Disclamer
 - This is an old project.
-- Multiple versions of this project exist(ed).
+- Multiple versions of this project exist(ed), used as plugins for other projects.
 - It used to be obfuscated.
+- It was made to not use any external libraries (beside a HTTP client), so it's quite slow at making all the matrix transformations.
+- Improvement

+To sum it up:
-As a result, what's presented here is condensed/best-of version, for educational and archival purpose.
+What's presented here is condensed/best-of version, for educational and archival purpose.
-The code is quite awful to read.
-Only attempt to make use of it if you are really interested and extremely masochist.
-Additionally, being written in python, it's fairly slow.
-Add to this than it's making matrix calculus without using numpy or equivalent.
-This project was being used as a sort of pluging in many others and, as such, didn't want to rely on such third party libraries.
+It had many design flaws and improvements are possible but I would rather rewrite it from the group up.

 ### How-to
 The file includes an example.